Wardley-Mapping-Foundation/wmf-operating-model/minutes-of-meetings/2022-04-12-Tue - Minutes.md

 - People coming in and people dropping off.
 We'd like to look at how to sustain commitment.

 ### Core team to run the foundation
+(Steve: please note, the following is exploratory, not definitive.
+We've talked structure on many different occasions, this needs to be finalised by trustees.
+There's more detail on the Miro board, let's start by moving it to this repo)

-The structure to run the foundation would look like this:
+The structure to run the foundation *might* look like this:
 - On demand support from Simon
 - Board of trustees who aren't as involved in running the day to day stuff.
-- Need some to run the org: COO, Treasurer, Secretariat
+- Need some to run the org: CEO, Treasurer, Secretariat
 - Then those in working groups

 ### Getting started

 Start with GitHub - we create a repository there and that becomes the central place where everything takes place.
 - Different groups/phases can have different github repositories, such as working groups, governance, etc.
-- Any one can contribute.
+- Any one can contribute changes as a "Pull Request".
-- And there'd be also "committers" who'd be on the steering committee.
+- A limited group of people can save changes ("committers").
+This can be the trustees, we'll grow from there.
 - Start with 3 files
 	- 1 readme - states what the repo is for
 	- 1 file for purpose